 The breakeven point is the sales volume at which a business earns exactly no money.
-The breakeven point is useful for the following reasons:
+The breakeven point is useful in the following situations:

-- Determine the amount of remaining capacity after the breakeven point is reached, which tells you the maximum amount of profit that can be generated.
+- To determine the amount of remaining capacity after the breakeven point is reached, which tells you the maximum amount of profit that can be generated.

-- Determine the impact on profit if automation (a fixed cost) replaces labor (a variable cost)
+- To determine the impact on profit if automation (a fixed cost) replaces labor (a variable cost)

-- Determine the change in profits if product prices are altered
+- To determine the change in profits if product prices are altered

-- Determine the amount of losses that could be sustained if the business suffers a sales downturn
+- To determine the amount of losses that could be sustained if the business suffers a sales downturn

 Management should constantly monitor the breakeven point, particularly in regard to the last item noted, in order to reduce the breakeven point whenever possible.
 Ways to do this include: